-PLEASE NOTE: Registration for this course is not yet available.
+PLEASE NOTE: Next edition for this workshop will be held in 2016.
 If you want to receive information once the registration is open, please subscribe without any obligation by selecting the topic Palaeontology.

 This workshop addresses the analysis of vertebrate tracks from a modern point of view.
 This includes the formation and preservation of tracks in different substrate and environments, the documentation, description and identification of tracks and the state of the art of new three-dimensional techniques to undertake track analyses (laser scan, photogrammetry, computational modelling).